 This proposed Charter amendment would permit the mayor and city councilors to be compensated for expenses incurred while conducting the City's business, using the same standard that applies to city employees.
+The Sherwood City City councilors presently receive no compensation for performance of their duties.
+The Sherwood City Charter would be amended to allow councilors to retain and apply benefits accrued through rewards programs if they use personal accounts to conduct City business.

-The Sherwood City Charter currently states, "The mayor and councilors shall not be compensated but may be reimbursed for actual and reasonable expenses."
+Allowing councilors to use rewards programs can at times provide discounts on travel and accommodations which can reduce the expense to the City.
+The charter currently states, "The mayor and councilors shall not be compensated but may be reimbursed for actual and reasonable expenses."
+The Sherwood employee handbook allows employees to retain any benefit from their travel rewards programs for their personal use.
 The Charter would be amended to state, "The mayor and councilors may be compensated for expenses incurred while conducting the City's business, using the same standard that applies to city employees.
-This will be considered their official compensation package."
+This will be considered their the council's official compensation package." and only compensation."